MOEAFramework/RealWorldBenchmarks/README.md

 #### Setup MOEA Framework

 Download the latest MOEA Framework binaries or source code from http://moeaframework.org/ and extract the archive to a folder on your computer.
-We will refer to this as folder as `${MOEAFRAMEWORK_ROOT}` below.
+We will refer to this as folder as `${MOEAFRAMEWORK_ROOT}` in the following steps.

+#### Install Real-World Benchmark Library

+Download the latest version of the real-world benchmarks JAR file from the [releases page](https://github.com/MOEAFramework/MOEAFramework/releases) and place it in the `${MOEAFRAMEWORK_ROOT}/lib` folder.

 #### Compile Benchmark Problems

 Several of the benchmark problems must be compiled before use.
-Run the following:
+If using Windows, we include compiled executables for each release version (see `native-windows.zip`).
+Otherwise, to compile the executables, run:

 1. Clone this repository - `git clone https://github.com/MOEAFramework/RealWorldBenchmarks.git`
 2. Run `make -C native`
 3. Copy or link the `native/` folder into your MOEA Framework directory using either:
    * Option 1 - Copy the entire directory with `cp -R native/ ${MOEAFRAMEWORK_ROOT}/native`
    * Option 2 - Create a symbolic link with `ln -s $(realpath -s native/) ${MOEAFRAMEWORK_ROOT}/native`

-#### Setup Benchmark Library

-Finally, download the latest version of the real-world benchmarks JAR file from the [releases page](https://github.com/MOEAFramework/MOEAFramework/releases) and place it in the `${MOEAFRAMEWORK_ROOT}/lib` folder.

 ## Maven